iyellc/ExpressTemplate/README.md

 And we are done!

 ##### Using authorization with mongoose
 We can use our authorization package: `@casl/ability` with mongoose.
-In this example, we are going to securly get our data using `casl`.
+In this example, we are going to securely get our data using `casl`.
 For post, put, delete; we recommend that you use a middleware.
 But for `get` requests, there shouldn't be multiple endpoints for multiple roles, so we implement the bare minimum requirement in the middleware and build on top of it.

 Example: Listing data according to `@casl/ability` roles:
 ```js